 You will study compulsory courses and choose from a range of advanced linguistics courses such as Child Bilingualism, Origins and Evolution of Language, Speech Production and Perception and Pragmatics.
 If you are studying a joint honours in linguistics with a language you will spend Year 3 studying or working abroad.

-In Year 4 you will continue to choose specialist courses according to your interests.
+You will continue to choose specialist courses according to your interests.
 You will also take a specialised research training course before starting your honours dissertation, regarded by many as the most formative experience of their undergraduate studies.

 Find out more about the compulsory and optional courses in this degree programme.